 Water-repelling admixtures are sometimes referred to as “hydrophobic.”
 These products work by changing the surface tension so that water beads in contact with the concrete instead of absorbing in and through the pores.
 Many water-repelling admixtures incorporate some pore-blocking properties as well.
 Water-repelling products can be very effective at keeping water out of concrete both above and below ground.
 However, they don’t work at resisting water that is under hydrostatic pressure.
 Once water pressure exceeds the surface tension within the pores of the concrete, the water is able to push past and through the concrete.

 Experienced designers and builders know that for most concrete waterproofing applications, surface applied membranes are no longer the best concrete waterproofing technology available.
-Even newer, more advanced membrane systems are just improvements on an obsolete technology.
+Even newer, more advanced membrane systems are just improvements on obsolete technology.
 The 30 years young and much more effective way to build waterproof concrete structures is with integral crystalline waterproofing.
 Crystalline waterproofing makes the concrete itself into the membrane.
 It cannot be punctured or damaged and never wears out.
 Effective sealing of pores, cracks and joints requires a reactive product like crystalline waterproofing admixtures, which are now being considered and selected more and more often.
-And, for higher risk projects the use of crystalline waterproofing technology solution has added benefits to concrete’s durability and longevity.
+The use of crystalline waterproofing technology solution has added benefits to concrete’s durability and longevity of higher risk projects.